FOR

 c.
 An instinct to learn Greek and Hebrew.

-e.
-A pass in an entrance examination in Theology, Greek, and
+d.
+A bachelor degree in Theology with C+ grade (75%) and a pass in an entrance examination in Theology, Greek, and English with C+.

 M.Div. is offered only in English